 Another way to ensure that the cotton we are buying is more ethical is opting for handwoven cotton.
 I’m not going to patronise you with a definition of ‘handwoven’ but all I’ll say is that a loom is used rather than a huge industrial machine that requires energy.

 Making a conscious effort to research a garment’s make up is essential if you want to help improve the state of the climate.
-As I said at the beginning of this article, Fabric For Freedom’s goal is to curate a collection of fashionable, stylish garments that aren’t damaging to the environment.
+As I said at the beginning of this article, Fanfare’s goal is to curate a collection of fashionable, stylish garments that aren’t damaging to the environment.
 Using a range of 100% GOTS certified organic cotton, handwoven cotton, and natural (undyed) cotton, they have done just that.

 You can find more of Alice & Kate's writing at The HAI Blog or on Instagram @thehaiblog.